📖This article is part of the complete guide to The Ultimate Guide to AI Agent Scoring for Leads. Mouse Hesitation as a Key AI Scoring Signal

 7. What threshold indicates a high-intent hesitation?

 There's no universal threshold, but typical patterns: 3-5 seconds hover on CTA, multiple cursor returns to key elements, or slow scrolling on high-value content.
-Test with your own conversion data.
+Test with your own conversion data to find optimal cutoffs.
+For example, a hesitation score above 70 on a 0-100 scale might indicate a hot lead.

 8. How does BizAI handle mouse hesitation data?